sripwoud/ethernaut/README.md

 ![architecture diagram](https://raw.githubusercontent.com/r1oga/ethernaut/master/drawio/naughtCoinArchitecture.png)

 #### Workflow
 We want to set the player's allowance for the attack contract.
 For this we need to call`approve()` which calls `_approve(msg.sender, spender, amount)`.
 In this call we need `msg.sender == player`, so we can't call `victim.approve()` from the attacker contract.
 If we would, then `msg.sender == attackerContractAddress`.
-This would set the attack contract's allowance instead of the player's one.
+This would set the attacker contract's allowance instead of the player's one.
+So we call `victim.approve()` directly from the player's address.
 Finally we let the attacker call `transferFrom()` to transfer to itself the player's tokens.

 ![Hack workflow diagram](https://raw.githubusercontent.com/r1oga/ethernaut/master/drawio/naughtCoinHack.png)